 If you’re searching for hidden gems in the Balkans, you should visit Sremski Karlovci!
 It takes only a 15-minute bus ride from Novi Sad.

 Sremski Karlovci is a charming small town on the left bank of the Danube River.
 It is an ideal destination for a romantic summer getaway while also offering a rich history to explore.
 If you enjoy learning about history, you will be fascinated to know that the Peace Treaty of Karlovci between the Ottoman Turks and the Austro-Hungarian Empire was signed in this beautiful town.
-Furthermore, Sremski Karlovci is home to several historical buildings and wineries, making it a perfect place to indulge in Serbian culture.
-Additionally, the oldest high school in the entire country, the Sremski Karlovci Gymnasium, is also located in this town.

 How to get to Sremski Karlovci?